 Where does your school or education system lie in relation to the inclusion of students with diverse backgrounds or needs?
-Based on your experience, discuss with your classmates an individual, or even a small group, of interest, of whom you are aware.
-Reflect on the access, participation and engagement they experience in a school and the equity of their outcomes in:
+Based on your experience, discuss with your classmates an individual, or even a small group, of interest that you are aware of.
+Reflect on the access, participation, engagement and sense of belonging that they experience in a school and the equity of their outcomes and opportunities in:

-- 1 educational terms
+- educational terms

-- 2 social terms
+- social terms

-- 3 personal terms
+- personal terms

-- 4 overall engagement and a sense of school belonging.
+- overall engagement and a sense of school belonging.